2:1 honours degree in History or a related subject.

 Teaching is informed by research expertise in the School of History & Heritage and you will be encouraged to engage with our interdisciplinary research community.

-You will benefit from the exceptional historical resources available in the city of Lincoln, including the unique manuscripts at Lincoln Cathedral and one of only four surviving original copies of the Magna Carta, which is housed at Lincoln Castle.
+You can benefit from the historical resources available in the city of Lincoln, including the unique manuscripts at Lincoln Cathedral and one of only four surviving original copies of the Magna Carta, which is housed at Lincoln Castle.
 There is also an extensive archive of materials at the on campus Media Archive of Central England (MACE) and the International Bomber Command Centre.
 The Wren Library at Lincoln Cathedral also possesses several thousand early modern books.

 Information for international students